 If you want to jump on the dashboard camera, or dash cam, bandwagon (and why wouldn’t you?
 Dash cams can provide you with evidence if you’re in an accident, can capture if you’re unfairly treated by law enforcement, can prevent insurance fraud, and so much more) but you’re unsure where to start, never fear.
-We’ve rounded up the best dash cam brands available, and we’ve also singled out our top picks from each brand.
+We’ve rounded up the best dash cams available.

 Flash forward to today, and dash cams are practically used all over the globe by anyone with a vehicle; and the footage from dash cams is ridiculously popular on YouTube, with some dash cam videos even going viral.
 Although, some countries have very specific laws relating to using dash cams and making the footage available publicly, so if you’re thinking of investing in a dash cam, check whether you can legally do so in your state/country.